Ricardo081/Portfolio/John_Deere_(JS)/README.txt

 Hello!
 This program was developed utilizing React Native and Expo.
+Apk is ready for download in Android folder.